 \section{Tightness of the hazard-derivative method}

-In this section, we extend the hazard-derivative lower bound method of \cite{IKL+19} to hazard-free formulas.
+In this section, we extend the hazard-derivative lower bound method of \cite{IKL+19} when applied to hazard-free formulas.
 We show that the hazard-derivative method yields \emph{exact} bounds if and only if the function is unate, thus proving \Cref{thm:kw-f-not-breaks-if}.
-Hence, whether a function is \emph{unate} or not, can be seen as a criterion to breaking the monotone barrier, which in particular answers \Cref{que:monotone-gap-criterion}.
+Hence, whether a function is \emph{unate} or not, can serve as a criterion to achieving a monotone gap of 1, which in particular answers \Cref{que:monotone-gap-criterion}.